 Working with a professional, whether the venue coordinator or a wedding coordinator, and designating them or someone from their team to help out will be beneficial, especially for a larger guest count.

 Professionals who have worked in that specific venue before and who have also ushered before can help “fix” unexpected situations as they come up.
-Whether it be not enough seating area or directing guests nicely and “firmly” or telling guests to “keep it down” as the ceremony is about to start, these professionals have done all these before successfully.
+Whether it be not having enough seating area or directing guests nicely and “firmly” or telling guests to “keep it down” as the ceremony is about to start, these professionals have done all these before successfully.

 Venue and/or wedding coordinators are great when assisting the wedding photographer to gather the right people and group them accordingly to the photography plan.
 Ushers aren’t just letting people into the ceremony, but also leading them out as needed.